blockwatch-cc/tzstats-go/README.md

 ### Initializing the TzStats SDK Client

 All functions are exported through a `Client` object.
-For convenience we have defined two default clients `tzstats.DefaultClient` for mainnet and `tzstats.IpfsClient`for our IPFS gateway.
+For convenience we have defined two default clients: `tzstats.DefaultClient` for mainnet, and `tzstats.IpfsClient` for our IPFS gateway.
 You may construct custom clients for different API URLs like so:

 ```go
 c, err := tzstats.NewClient("https://api.tzstats.com", nil)
 ```

-The default configuration should work just fine, but if you need special timeouts, proxy or TLS settings you may use a custom `http.Client` as second argument.
+The default configuration should work just fine but if you need special timeouts, proxy or TLS settings you may use a custom `http.Client` as second argument.

 ```go
 import (